Spring into Kubernetes - Using Kubernetes as a Config Server

 Since you haven't yet created a `configmap` the response from the application should still be the default:

-Next create a `configmap` that the application will use, by default it will look for a `configmap` with the same name as the application:
+Next create a configmap that the application will use, by default it will look for a configmap with the same name as the application:

-console $ kubectl create configmap hello –from-literal=message=“HELLO KUBERNETES” configmap/hello created
+$ kubectl create configmap hello --from-literal=message="HELLO KUBERNETES"

-Run the `curl` command again and you should see the new response:
+Run the curl command again and you should see the new response:

 Conclusion